 Cancer can grow in your nose, mouth, throat, voice box, thyroid gland, salivary glands, and skin.
 Here, head and neck cancer threatens your most important senses.
 It can damage your physical appearance.
 These tumors grow in hard-to-reach places.
 Sometimes they extend into your eyes and brain.

 At UVA, we have specialty surgeons to manage these difficult cancers.
 We offer advanced medicine through clinical trials.
 And you'll find options that don’t involve cutting into your neck or face.
 We can use techniques that preserve what you look like.
 You can keep your ability to see and breathe.
 We do everything we can to improve your quality of life.

 Head & Neck Cancer Treatment at UVA Health

 Our head and neck specialists include ENT experts who rank high on a national level.
 We’ve also earned global recognition for expertise in:

 - Pioneering surgeries that spare the eye during operations on sinus and nasal cancers

 - Procedures that take out tumors that extend from the nose to the brain (skull-base tumors)

 Reaching Hard-to-Get Cancers

 That’s why we partner with our radiation oncology team to offer intensity-modulated radiation therapy (IMRT).
-This system allows for precise radiation.
+This system allows for precise targeting of radiation.
 The radiation kills the tumor without hurting healthy tissue.